 See more Outdoor Switches

-Diall 13A Grey Double External Switched Socket & 2 way single switch
+Diall 13A Grey Double Outdoor Switched Socket & 2 way single switch

 1 gang socket & 2 way single switch suitable for external use.